ORNL/VERTEX-CFD/docs/installation.md

 ```
 spack module tcl refresh
 ```
 Trilinos can be called by loading the module as shown below.
 The folder names may be different depending on your machine configuration.
 We suggest finding the current folders instead of copying and pasting.
-As an example, on CADES in ORNL, they are located in:
+As an example, on [CADES](https://www.ornl.gov/content/cades) in ORNL, they are located in:

 ```
 module use /<SPACK INSTALL LOCATION>/share/spack/modules/linux-centos7-haswell/
 module load trilinos/16.0.0-gcc-13.2.0-qzebvtj
 ```
+Trilinos and its dependencies are required to compile [VERTEX-CFD](#markdown-vertex-cfd-installation).

 ### Trilinos-GPU Installation
 VERTEX-CFD-GPU installation is not, as of now, supported by the Spack.
 Hence, it will be required to compile Trilinos with the GPU support manually.
 For the Trilinos-GPU installation, first step is to clone Trilinos from the GitHub repo and checkout to `Trilinos-16-0-0` as follows: